HL7/US-Core/source/pages/_includes/us-core-allergyintolerance-search.md

 #### Mandatory Search Parameters:

-The following search parameters, search parameter combinations SHALL be supported.
-Any listed search parameter [modifiers], [comparators], [chains] and [composites] SHALL also be supported UNLESS they are listed as "optional" in which case they SHOULD be supported.:
+The following search parameters and search parameter combinations SHALL be supported.:

 1. **SHALL** support searching for all allergies for a patient using the **[`patient`](SearchParameter-us-core-allergyintolerance-patient.html)** search parameter:

     `GET [base]/AllergyIntolerance?patient=[reference]`

     Example:

       1. GET [base]/AllergyIntolerance?patient=1137192

     *Implementation Notes:* Fetches a bundle of all AllergyIntolerance resources for the specified patient ([how to search by reference])